ahmetonurslmz/oauth2.0/README.md

-# oauth2
+# The OAuth 2.0 Authorization Framework
-OAuth20 authorization server that is intermediary with client and resource owner in order to issue access token which enables client to access resource server.
+OAuth2.0 authorization server that is intermediary with client and resource owner in order to issue access token which enables client to access resource server.

+## Run
+To run project, in the directory of project type to terminal **npm run serve**

+## Process
+Generate server keys,</br>
+Create client and keep client id,</br>
+Receive Authorization Code with client id,</br>
+Generate Access Token with authorization code, client_id and grant_type.

 ## Specification